Contact Us

 Guide insights

-Watch for 'Extra Personnel' fees.
-If you need an assistant engineer (standard in large rooms) or a runner, these are often additional costs.
-Some studios also charge for 'Materials,' which might include high-speed data storage or specialized tape reels if you're recording analog.
+Watch for Extra Personnel fees.
+If you need an assistant engineer, which is standard in large professional rooms, or a runner to handle logistics, catering, and file management, these are often additional costs billed at a daily or session rate.
+Some studios also charge for Materials, which might include high-speed storage media, specialized tape reels for analog recording, or dedicated outboard processing units that are not included in the base room rate.

 MIX Recording Studio